tashtech2024/factblitz-frontend/README.md

 ## Description
 Meet your newest knowledge source, Fact Blitz!

-Impress your family & Friends with these uncommon and common Dog facts
+Impress your family & Friends with these uncommon and common dog facts

 * A full stack application utilizing CRUD functionalities.